 Traditional dress for both men and women is a wrap-around piece of material called "pareu".
 This is worn casually or tied especially for more formal occasions.

 There is a hospital, emergency service and chemist on Rarotonga, and very small hospitals on Aitutaki and Atiu.
 Health services are limited on other islands.
 There are no venomous snakes or insects, but centipedes bite and the coral reefs (and stone-fish) should be treated with caution.

 VSA provides all selected volunteers with a thorough security briefing that covers specific local issues prior to departure.
 In general, there are no problems moving around Rarotonga, although you will be given a more detailed security briefing upon arrival.
 Take care when walking alone and avoid this at night.

 Banking and finances

 ANZ and Westpac both have branches in Avarua.
 There are ATMs around Rarotonga and Aitutaki and EFTPOS in some hotels and shops.

 Volunteers will live in Rarotonga but may visit outer islands.
 Most common goods and services are readily available on Rarotonga, usually at the same or slightly higher price as in New Zealand.

 Cellphones and email

 Telecom Cook Islands provides international telephone, mobile telephone, fax and internet services.
-Individual islands are connected by a combination of satellite earth stations, microwave systems, and VHF and HF radiotelephone; within the islands, service is provided by small exchanges connected to subscribers by open-wire, cable, and fiber-optic cable.
+Individual islands are connected by a combination of satellite earth stations, microwave systems, and VHF and HF radiotelephones; within the islands, service is provided by small exchanges connected to subscribers by open-wire, cable, and fibre-optic cable.
 There are internet cafes on Rarotonga and Aitutaki.
 WiFi is available at some resorts and hotels.